-Example comparing non-eligible dividends and the non-taxable portion of capital gain: A spreadsheet comparing the tax implications of non-eligible dividends and non-taxable portions of capital gains.
+Example comparing non-eligible dividends and the non-taxable portion of capital

+6.7 How are eligible, non-eligible and capital dividends taxed in the hands of an individual?
+Are there any other tax implications?
+Why do they have different tax treatments? | 143 gain: A spreadsheet comparing the tax implications of non-eligible dividends and nontaxable portions of capital gains.